History of rent control in England and Wales: Three main acts in 1985

 Unfortunately for the new flat owners, they inherited responsibilities in their new long leases that required them to contribute to the cost of the repair and replacement.
 Much of the equipment had been installed in the 1930s when the blocks built (lifts, central heating and hot water boilers, roofs and windows) which had been neglected in low rent times.
 Residents' associations were few and it took almost ten years before legislation was introduce to control exploitation by landlords and managing agents (whose fees calculated on the total cost of new work often at inflated cost also had to be paid by residents).

-The Nugee Committee Report (under the chairmanship of E. G. Nugee QC), which commenced work in February 1984, finally reported in February 1986 on the management of privately owned blocks of flats.
+The Nugee Committee (under the chairmanship of Edward Nugee QC), which commenced work in February 1984, finally reported in February 1986 on the management of privately owned blocks of flats.
 The Landlord and Tenant Act 1987 implemented the main recommendations and contained certain other measures relating to the rights of tenants of such flats and other dwellings.
-Various parts of the Act came into force on dates between February 1988 and April 1989.
+Various parts of the act came into force on dates between February 1988 and April 1989.